Sheila McNeill

-Sheila M. McNeill (February 15, 1943 – August 5, 2024) was an American politician from Georgia.
-McNeill was a Republican member of the Georgia State Senate for the 3rd district.
+Sheila Mobley McNeill (February 15, 1943 – August 5, 2024) was an American politician from Brunswick, Georgia.
+McNeill was a Republican member of the Georgia State Senate for the 3rd district and a former president of the Navy League.

 Political career

 McNeill was elected to the Georgia State Senate for the 3rd district.
 She was vice chair of the natural resources and the environment committee, secretary of the veterans, military and homeland security committee and a member of the education and youth committee and the state institutions and property committee.
+In 2022, she announced she was stepping down from being a senator to spend more time with her husband.
+The Governor of Georgia, Brian Kemp paid tribute to her in a gubernatorial proclamation to thank her for her supporting the military and her local area.